 Jeremiah 10:1-16 talks about God being angry when people worship idols.
 Using paper and pencil, have your children list their 10 favorite toys or things to do.
 Ask questions about the toys and activities, like “How often do you play with that toy?” or “Have your parents ever had to take that toy away from you for misbehaving?”
 Using pre-cut pieces of foam that you previously glued pin backs onto, have the children put "God is #1" on the shape and add whatever other embellishments they choose.
 While doing this, you can explain to your children that adults have toys, too—for example, television shows, new cars and vacations—and talk about how this story in Jeremiah says anything that we value more than God becomes an idol, and we need to remember to put God first.

 Jeremiah 18:1-11, At the Potter’s House

 Reading the story of the potter’s house tells your children that how the potter shapes the clay in his hands is the same way God shapes us in his hands.
 Using modeling clay, let your children shape their own pots while leading a discussion on the different ways God shapes people and their lives.
 For older children, consider bringing in terra cotta clay pots and allowing your children to paint decorations on them as an alternative activity.

 Jeremiah 36:1-32, Jehokiam Burns Jeremiah’s Scroll

-Jeremiah’s scroll was very important to him because it contained all the words the Lord had spoken to him, and he made a new scroll to replace the destroyed one.
-After you've shared the story with them, your children can create their own scrolls using flat craft sticks, glue and parchment paper.
-Preprint verses on the parchment paper, or have the children write the Bible verse on their own, from a suggestion on the whiteboard.
+Jeremiah’s scroll was very important to him because it contained all the words God had spoken to him, and he made a new scroll to replace the destroyed one.
+After you've shared the story with your children, they can create their own scrolls using flat craft sticks, glue and parchment paper.
+Pre-print verses on the parchment paper, or have the children write the Bible verse on their own, from a suggestion on the whiteboard.
 Final additions include gluing the craft sticks to both ends and rolling up the parchment to resemble a scroll.